Dowry harassment case reported

-State Times News JAMMU: A dowry harassment case has been reported in Domana Police Station on Saturday.
-As per the details, Heena Begum, resident of Bantalab lodged a complaint with police that Abdul Majid, Mohd Imtiaz and Asharf assaulted her demanding dowry.
-Police has taken cognizance in the matter and started investigation.
+STATE TIMES NEWS JAMMU: A dowry harassment case has been reported in Janipur Police Station on Thursday.
+As per the details, Rukhsar Choudhary, resident of Janipur lodged complaint with police that her husband Javed Mir is harassing her for dowry and had thrashed her on several occasions.
+Police has registered a case for investigation.

 Your email address will not be published.
 Required fields are marked *